 Happy first day of fall!
-To celebrate, I’m sharing my first pumpkin recipe of the season.
+To celebrate, I'm sharing my first pumpkin recipe of the season.
 You all love my Almond Flour Banana Muffins I shared at the beginning of this year, so I tweaked the recipe to make these Almond Flour Pumpkin Muffins!
-They’re just as yummy and are also Whole30 and Paleo pumpkin muffins!
+They're just as yummy and are healthy pumpkin muffins!

 You can find superfine almond flour at almost any grocery store.
 I actually buy the Walmart almond flour and have great luck with it!

 How to make this recipe

 I first made these gluten-free pumpkin muffins last fall but wanted to test them out for a year before sharing them with you.
 I can confidently say these have stood the test of time!
 A batch is currently in my freezer -- I ate two this morning!

 - Preheat oven to 350°F. Line muffin tin with paper liners.